Well, I tried my very best to get this post out yesterday. But the day just flew by, and one thing after another other kept coming up.

 This mama needs a time out.

 I need a time out and need to let go, of a lot.
-The last few weeks God has been speaking to me oh so clearly on what needs to be let go.
+The last few weeks God has been speaking to me oh so clear on what needs to be let go.
 And let me tell ya, it has not been pretty.
 Discipline and correction aren’t comfortable.
 But I know it’s necessary.

 I’ve started reading a book by Gari Meacham.
 What she said in her book has stood out to me so much, and it’s been even more of a confirmation of what I have been going through as of lately…

 “Somewhere between perfection and indulgence lies the outline of grace.
 Grace is both the permission not to be perfect and the invitation to leave self-gratification behind.
 Discipline blooms when we live in this gracious balance.”

 My mistake was (and still is) is that I have been looking for the wrong kind of balance.
 I believe we can, and should be able to find balance, but it’s the right kind of balance.
 That’s where grace comes in.

 My hope in sharing this tonight, or early morning, is that if you’re like me, struggling to find balance, I pray and hope that you find grace.
 Not that you only find grace, but that you welcome it with open arms.